Welcome to The Cosmic Observatory Scroll down

 I accidentally captured this Earth-grazing meteor while taking a set of long exposure images for a nightscape photo.
 It looked like a bright ball moving slowly across the sky, but in the image, it appears as a streak because of the 15-second exposure.
 The meteor appeared in two consecutive exposures and lasted for at least 15 seconds.
 It was many times brighter than the brightest stars.
 After a few seconds, I noticed some small pieces breaking off, and only then did I realize that I was witnessing an Earth-grazing meteor.

-An Earth Grazing meteor is a type of meteor that enters the Earth's atmosphere at a very shallow angle and travels along the upper atmosphere before leaving the atmosphere again.
+An Earth Grazing meteor is a type of meteor that enters the Earth's atmosphere at a very shallow angle and travels along the upper atmosphere before leaving the atmosphere again or breaking up.
 As the name suggests, these meteors "graze" the Earth's atmosphere, but do not actually impact the Earth's surface.
 Earth Grazing meteors typically move more slowly and last longer than other types of meteors because they travel a longer path through the atmosphere.
 They can be visible for several seconds or even minutes and may appear as a bright ball of light moving across the sky.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.